In a crowded marketplace, fitting in is failing. In a busy marketplace, not standing out is the same as being invisible.” – Seth Godin

 Consider a sample scenario where a customer logs onto Amazon to buy a pair of headphones.
 Searching for the keyword ‘Headphones’ displays over 700,000 results!
 Even with the filters, it is still a daunting task for a user to sift through so many products.
 Now imagine how hard would it be for you make a sale if your products are looking like rest of the lot.

-For those with their own manufacturing, you can experiment with design and product features to stand out.
+For those with their own manufacturing, you can experiment with design and product features to stand out by creating a proof of concept.
 And if you are a curator of products on a standalone website, make technology your strength by giving an amazing browsing, buying and delivery experience.

 3. Seamless Web Store Design & Experience